How to Teach Your Baby Sign Language

-Teaching American Sign Language can be as easy as 1-2-3—or A-S-L!
-Laura Berg, author of The Baby Signing Bible, recommends starting with simple words that you frequently use with your baby.
-“Milk” is a great word to teach in the beginning, for example, because the mealtime staple is a big part of a little one’s life.
+Teaching American Sign Language (ASL) can be as easy as 1-2-3!
+Laura Berg, author of The Baby Signing Bible, recommends starting with simple first words that you frequently use with your baby.
+“Milk” is a great first sign to teach in the beginning, for example, because the mealtime staple is a big part of a little one’s life.
 “Whenever you say the word, you should make the sign,” instructs Berg.
-“Then introduce the breast or bottle to the baby.”
-Other good signs to introduce include foods (banana, apple, cracker), toys and animals (ball, car, dog) and regular activities (bathtime, book, sleep).
-Berg suggests that teaching the signs for activities will help your babe learn routines and understand what’s coming next.
+“Then introduce the breast or bottle to the child” Other basic signs to introduce include foods (banana, apple, cracker), toys and animals (ball, car, dog) and regular activities (bathtime, book, sleep).
+Berg suggests that teaching the ASL signs for activities will help your babe learn routines and understand what’s coming next.

-Many parents are concerned that teaching their child sign language will delay the onset of verbal language, but Berg quickly dispels this fear: “Signing doesn’t delay speech; babies will talk when they want to talk or are ready to talk.”
-Additionally, she explains, “There is a difference between speech and language, so by signing to my children, I was giving them [some sort of] language to use until their words came in.”
+Many parents and caregivers are concerned that learning baby sign language will delay the development of verbal skills and milestones, but Berg quickly dispels this fear: “Signing doesn’t delay speech; babies will talk when they want to talk or are ready to talk.”
+Additionally, she explains, “There is a difference between speech and language learning, so by signing to my children, I was giving them [some sort of] language to use until their words came in.”

 By Lauren Brockman Andre